A surgeon discussing Lumbar Fusion Surgery options with a patient in Florida

 Lumbar Fusion Surgery

-Lumbar fusion surgery permanently joins vertebrae to eliminate painful motion from spinal instability, degenerative disc disease, or spondylolisthesis.
+Lumbar fusion surgery permanently joins lumbar vertebrae to eliminate painful instability from degenerative disc disease, spondylolisthesis, and adult scoliosis.
+PPO Insurance Accepted.

 Experiencing Spine Pain?